rstms/mail-filter-control-extension/README.md

 This software is a Thunderbird Add-On which adds custom context menus and a control panel page.
 These menus and controls are used configure mail filtering and routing features.
 The extension is compatible with Thunderbird and Betterbird.
 The extension software is made available as a downloadable XPI archive file.
 The extension is designed to interact with the “enhanced mail filter” features present in Reliance Systems mail servers.

 ## Download the XPI file
-1. In your web browser, open https://github.com/rstms/mail-filter-control-extension/releases
+1. In your web browser, open the [project release page](https://github.com/rstms/mail-filter-control-extension/releases)
 2. Right click on the latest XPI file and choose “Save link as...”
 3. Select a location, (Downloads is the default) and download the file